 The goal is not to prevent DOMs from ever occurring, it is more to manage them in a way that reduces their impact.

-For example, I’ve long been aware of the literature indicating that consuming protein during endurance exercise appears to reduce markers of muscle damage and reported DOMs 12-24 hours post exercise.
+Consuming protein during endurance exercise appears to reduce markers of muscle damage and reported DOMs 12-24 hours post-exercise.
 This is typically added in addition to carbohydrates that are already being utilised for performance benefits.

 When it comes to the overall theme of protein reducing muscle soreness, the research is surprisingly less clear.